Jobs in Japan

 When applying for jobs in Japan you will need to put together a stong application to support your hiring qualities.
 Like with most worldwide destinations, you will need a CV/resume which in Japan is called a rirekisho.
 You might need to get some help with a native speaker to get this produced.
 You will need to include the usual CV aspects like name, contact information, age, sex, nationality, qualifications, academic background, work history, references and a also some recruiters like to see a passport picture.
 You will also need to write a cover letter to show why you are interested and right for the advertised position.
 Both the rirekisho and cover letter should be translated into Japanese.

 You will not need to know any of the Japanese language to apply but it is recommended to learn some basis phrases to make the experience easier.
 Having some knowledge of the local language will be a bonus but not a nesessity - you could buy a phrase book or learn online.
 Please note most international recruiters in Japan speak English and you will be interviewed in English but when in country you might need to be able to understand the basics especially when working with people.
-If you have your dream set on working in Japan and would like to boost your chances of getting work view more information about studying Japanese in Japan.
+If you have your dream set on working in Japan and would like to boost your chances of getting work view more information about studying Japanese.

 Japanese people are well known to work long hours, sometimes around 60 hours per week.
 This is despite there being a labor law and also a history of workers falling ill or dying from exhaustion/stress.
 As a foreign worker in Japan usually the work hours are a lot less than 60 hours and also the workload is also usually less especially if you are on a working holiday.
 How many hours you work and what the environment is like can differ from company to company.

 You can expect some of the highest wages in Asia by gaining employment in Japan although sometimes working hours can be long but this does depend on the position.
 The minimum wage is around 620 Japanese yen to 750 yen per hour which is around £5.